-Dr. Tempero also has extensive experience in scientific review and administration, training and oversight.
-She co-directed the AACR/ASCO Methods in Clinical Cancer Research in Vail for 3 years and spent 9 years of service teaching this course and similar courses in Europe and Australia.
-She was founding Chair of the NCI Clinical Oncology Study Section (CONC) and served as a member and Chair (2-year term) of the NCI Board of Scientific Counselors Subcommittee A. She is on the External Advisory Boards of the Pancreas SPORE at MDACC and the GI SPOREs at the University of Arizona and Northwestern.
-She is, or has been, on the Scientific Advisory Boards of the Lustgarten Foundation, the Pancreatic Cancer Action Network, the V Foundation, The Alberta Canada Cancer Board and the EORTC.
-She has held many appointments at AACR and ASCO and has served as a member of the ASCO Board of Directors and as ASCO President in 2004.
-She recently served as a member of the Oncology Drug Advisory Committee for the FDA.
-She served as Deputy Director and Interim Director for the UNMC Eppley Cancer Center until 1999, Chief Emeritus of the Division of Medical Oncology at UCSF (2000 – 2007) and Deputy Director and Director of Research Programs at the UCSF Helen Diller Family Comprehensive Cancer Center.
+Margaret Tempero, MD, is a Professor of Medicine and Director of the UCSF Pancreas Center and editor-in-chief of JNCCN.
+Her research career has focused on pancreatic ductal adenocarcinoma, especially in the area of investigational therapeutics.
+Dr. Tempero has served on the ASCO Board of Directors and as ASCO President.
+She currently serves on the ASCO Conquer Cancer Foundation Board.
+She codirected the AACR/ASCO Methods in Clinical Cancer Research and taught this course and similar courses in Europe and Australia.
+She was founding Chair of the NCI Clinical Oncology Study Section and served as a member and Chair of the NCI Board of Scientific Counselors Subcommittee A. She is a member of the Scientific Steering Committee and Chair of the Clinical and Translational Study Section for the Cancer Prevention & Research Institute of Texas.
+She is or has been on the Scientific Advisory Boards of the Lustgarten Foundation, the Pancreatic Cancer Action Network, the V Foundation, The Alberta Canada Cancer Board, and the EORTC.
+She served as a member of the Oncology Drug Advisory Committee for the FDA.
+She has served as Deputy Director and Interim Director for the UNMC Eppley Cancer Center.
+She is Chief Emeritus of the Division of Medical Oncology at UCSF.
+She served as the founding Deputy Director and was later Director of Research Programs at the UCSF Helen Diller Family Comprehensive Cancer Center.